drammock/mne-onboarding/optimization/optimization.md

 A few things to note:

 - *There are several calls to `np.ascontiguousarray`*.
 Many NumPy functions are faster if performed on arrays stored in C-contiguous order in memory.
-Numba will warn you if it detects this.
+Numba will warn you if it detects those functions being called on non-contiguous arrays.
 - *The `axis` parameter might not be allowed*.
 The comment on line 11 calls out one such case, so that future developers don't recognize the familiar formula for variance and try to speed things up by using `np.var`.
-Note that it's not *always* forbidden; on line 14 we see the `.sum(axis=1)` method called on an array.
+Note that it's not *always* forbidden; on line 22 we see the `.sum(axis=1)` method called on an array.
 The Numba documentation is fairly clear about what is allowed, but in any case the Numba compiler will complain if you try to use a NumPy feature that it doesn't support.
 - *The `@jit` decorator is a wrapper*.
 In MNE-Python, we re-define Numba's decorator to still work even if the user doesn't have Numba installed.
 We also set `nopython=True, nogil=True, fastmath=True, cache=True` in all in-repo `jit` calls by default.
 [See how we do it](https://github.com/mne-tools/mne-python/blob/f04fcaa851e64b379a1a107f18cf3fd5b6b18f42/mne/fixes.py#L600-L640).